-Find plenty of scary fun at Halloween haunted houses in Nevada for 2020.
-Lots of ghouls and zombies run about “haunted houses near me” in the deserts in Nevada.
+Find plenty of scary fun at Halloween haunted houses in Nevada for 2021.
+Lots of ghouls and zombies run about haunted houses in the deserts in Nevada.
 Bring your friends to the local haunted houses, haunted trails, scream parks, and Las Vegas haunts this year.
 Expect to find more vampires, ghosts, zombies, and creatures of the darkness for a price similar to a movie ticket.
 Nevada haunted houses come complete with animatronics, live actors, air blasters, costumes and makeup for your thrills and chills.
-Check out our TOP 100 HAUNTED HOUSES FOR HALLOWEEN 2019 in America.
-Is your favorite haunted attraction on the top 10 and top 100 state list?
+Find all the haunted houses near me below.

 Asylum & Hotel Fear - Las Vegas, NV

 Opens the season in early October.
 Again located at Meadows Mall.
 This is the longest continuously running haunt attraction in Las Vegas and certainly one of the scariest in Nevada.
 Tickets are $17 for Asylum attraction and $17 for Hotel Fear attraction or the entire combo ticket for $27.
 The attraction runs Thursday, Friday, Saturday, and Sunday nights in October.
 The times are 6:30 pm until midnight on Friday and Saturday or until 10 pm on other nights.
 See their web page for more details.